Patrick Modiano: Writing career

 His meeting with Queneau, author of Zazie dans le métro, was crucial.
 It was Queneau who introduced Modiano to the literary world, giving him the opportunity to attend a cocktail party thrown by his future publisher Éditions Gallimard.
 In 1968 at the age of 22, Modiano published his first book La Place de l'Étoile, a wartime novel about a Jewish collaborator, after having read the manuscript to Queneau.
 The novel displeased his father so much that he tried to buy all existing copies of the book.
 Earlier (1959) while stranded in London, Modiano had called his father to request a little financial assistance, but his father had rebuffed him.
 Another time (1965), his mother sent Patrick to the father's apartment to demand a tardy child-support payment, and in response the father's girlfriend called the police.
 From his first novel, which was awarded the Fénéon Prize and Roger Nimier Prize, Modiano has written about "the pull of the past, the threat of disappearance, the blurring of moral boundaries, 'the dark side of the soul.

 The 2010 release of the German translation of La Place de l'Étoile won Modiano the German Preis der SWR-Bestenliste (Prize of the Southwest Radio Best-of List) from the Südwestrundfunk radio station, which hailed the book as a major post-Holocaust work.
 La Place de l'Étoile was published in English in August 2015 together with two other of Modiano's wartime novels, under the title, The Occupation Trilogy.

 In 1973, Modiano co-wrote the screenplay of Lacombe, Lucien with Louis Malle who directed the film.
-It focuses on a boy joining the fascist Milice after being denied admission to the French Resistance.
+It focuses on a young french man joining the fascist Milice after being denied admission to the French Resistance.
 The film caused controversy due to the lack of justification of the main character's political involvement.
-Lacombe, Lucien is discussed in Saul Friedländer’s Reflections of Nazism: An Essay on Kitsch and Death in the context of “the vast appearance, finally, everywhere in the West, of a vast pornographic output centred on Nazism, this aspect of the Nazi fascination [eliciting] a number of diverse interpretations”.
-He notes that “the ambiguity noticed by many critics” of the film is, in fact, in Freidlander’s context, a fundamental problem.